dotnet/csharpstandard/standard/conversions.md

 For an explicit reference conversion to succeed at run-time, the value of the source operand shall be `null`, or the type of the object referenced by the source operand shall be a type that can be converted to the destination type by an implicit reference conversion ([§10.2.8](conversions.md#1028-implicit-reference-conversions)).
 If an explicit reference conversion fails, a `System.InvalidCastException` is thrown.

 > *Note*: Reference conversions, implicit or explicit, never change the value of the reference itself ([§8.2.1](types.md#821-general)), only its type; neither does it change the type or value of the object being referenced. *end note*

+### §explicit-tuple-conversions Explicit tuple conversions

+An explicit conversion exists from a tuple expression `E` to a tuple type `T` if `E` has the same arity as `T` and an implicit or explicit conversion exists from each element in `E` to the corresponding element type in `T`.
+The conversion is performed by creating an instance of `T`'s corresonding `System.ValueTuple<...>` type, evaluating each tuple element expression of `E` in order, converting it to the corresponding element type, and initializing each corresponding field of the tuple value with the result.

 ### 10.3.6 Unboxing conversions